It’s Monday! What Are You Reading?

 Here is what I did review this past week:

-I did get a few things done.
-This week and weekend I should have a little time to read, Book Club is on Tuesday.
+I did get a few things done. :D This week and weekend I should have a little time to read, Book Club is on Tuesday.
 Here is what I hope to fit in this week, which will mainly be audio as I have a few books I hope to finish:

 A riveting historical narrative of the shocking events surrounding the assassination of John F. Kennedy, and the follow-up to mega-bestselling author Bill O’Reilly’s Killing Lincoln.